breatheco-de/main-documentation/README.md

 If you are curios about breathecode this is our mission:

-> Use te**Accelerate the way junior developers learn and evolve** using technology.
+> Use technology to **Accelerate the way junior developers learn and evolve**.

-### BreatheCode's code is divided in 4 main verticals:
+### We can acomplish that by coding the following types of projects:
 - **Tools**: Stuff you can download and use to learn how to build software faster.
-- **Libraries**: Some libraries targeted to fix recurrent coding challenges like: Session Management, Notifications, etc.
+- **Libraries**: Libraries targeted to make coding simpler: Session Management, Notifications, etc.
 - **Apps**: We build software for teaching purposes only.
 - **APIs**: Assets for teachers.
 > Thanks to the [breathecode-cli](https://github.com/breatheco-de/breathecode-cli) we where able to include a set of [recommended boilerplates](https://github.com/breatheco-de/breathecode-cli/blob/master/boilerplates.json) to bootstrap projects in different technologies.